auloin/ui-tech-test/README.md

 ### Overview of the folder structure

-- `/src/components` -> contains components that have multiple uses
+- `/src/components` -> contains components that may be used in multiple places
 - `/src/components/fields` -> contains components to render the differen Fields
-- `/src/pages/` -> the pages that this application is built of.
-They contain React Components from the `./components` directory.
+- `/src/pages/` -> components that render the pages of this application
 - `/src/App.tsx` -> the root level component
 - `/src/country-service.ts` -> a funtion that fetches data on countries with the ability to filter on country name.